developomp/osu-pomp-skin/README.md

 ## Commands

+The files are not usable on their own.
+The have to be parsed and compressed down to a `.osk` file.
+Run the following commands to generate the skin archive.

-> Assumes that these commands are called from the project root
+> Note that the commands assume they are called from the project root

 Install dependencies: